edsu/inkdroid.org/_posts/2016-10-15-followers.md

 the minute ... or even second.
 The fact that you're not getting *all* the tweets at a given point in time doesn't really matter.

-So I wrote a very simple utility that reads through collected Twitter data looking for particular users and collects how many followers they have at particular times and writes it out as a CSV file, for analysis in a spreadsheet:
+So I wrote a very simple utility that reads through Twitter data I collected with [twarc] looking for particular users and collects how many followers they have at particular times and writes it out as a CSV file, for analysis in a
+spreadsheet:

 <br>
 <style>